Taylor Fritz: 2016: Top 100 and ATP Tour final

 After he lost in the final of his last tournament of 2015, Fritz reached a final again in his first tournament of 2016, this time winning against top-100 player Dudi Sela at Happy Valley to catapult to a ranking in the 150s.
 In the following week, he made it through Australian Open Qualifying to reach his first main draw of a Grand Slam tournament at the Australian Open, where he would lose in the 1st round to fellow American Jack Sock in five sets.

 Fritz was awarded a wildcard into his first ATP 250 tournament of 2016 at Memphis and knocked off the second-seeded Steve Johnson, who at No. 29 was the highest ranked player Fritz had ever defeated.
 With his victory over Ričardas Berankis in the semifinal, he became the youngest American to reach an ATP final since Michael Chang in 1988, and also the second-fastest American ever to reach an ATP final, doing so in just his third career ATP tournament.
 John Isner is the only American that was able to reach an ATP final faster.
 Fritz would lose in the final to three-time defending champion and top-10 player Kei Nishikori.
 In February, Fritz cracked the top 100 for the first time by reaching the quarterfinals in Acapulco at his first career ATP 500 event.

 Fritz's grass-court season was highlighted by a close three-set loss to Roger Federer at Stuttgart.
 He would end up peaking in the rankings at No. 53 towards the end of the summer.
 At the US Open, Fritz drew Jack Sock in the first round of a major for the second time this year, again losing in five sets.

 To cap off the year, Fritz won the ATP Star of Tomorrow for being the youngest player in the top 100, having just turned 19.

-2017: First win in a major
+2017: First Major win

-Fritz was able to achieve his first victory over a top ten ATP player at Indian Wells defeating sixth seed Marin Čilić in the second round.
+Fritz was able to achieve his first victory over a top-10 ATP player at Indian Wells, defeating sixth seed Marin Čilić in the second round.
 Fritz struggled through the first half of the year with injury problems and ended up skipping the clay court season to focus on recovering.
 He returned to form in the summer with quarterfinals at Los Cabos and Winston-Salem.
 In his seventh grand slam appearance, Fritz won his first match at a major tournament by knocking out Marcos Baghdatis at the US Open.